 INTRODUCTION

 Japanese mint (Mentha arvensis L.) is a perennial herbaceous plant belonging to the Lamiaceae family.
-It is known as menthol mint, wild mint, corn mint, field mint.
-It is originated in Eurasia; the genus includes 19 species and 13 natural hybrids (Kumar et al. 2011).
-Mint is cultivated across tropical and subtropical regions globally, including China, India, Brazil, Japan, France, and the USA (Lawrence, 2007; Singh, K.M. and Saini, S.S, 2008).
+It is known as menthol mint, wild mint, corn mint and field mint.
+It is originated in Eurasia; the genus includes 19 species and 13 natural hybrids (Kumar et al., 2011).
+Mint is cultivated across tropical and subtropical regions globally, including China, India, Brazil, Japan, Franceand USA (Lawrence, 2007; Singhand Saini, 2008).
 In India, it thrives as a widely cultivated aromatic crop in the Indo-Gangetic plains.
-This herbaceous perennial possesses a unique growth structure, comprising above-ground main stems with sizable leaves and flowers, above-ground runners with succulent stems bearing small leaves, and underground suckers known as stolons.
+This herbaceous perennial possesses a unique growth structure, comprising above-ground main stems with sizable leaves and flowers, above-ground runners with succulent stems bearing small leaves and underground suckers known as stolons.
 M. arvensis initially found its place as a primary rabi season crop in India during the 1980s but later established itself as an intercrop in the North Indian plains (Farooqi and Sreeramu, 2001).

-The primary impetus behind the cultivation of M. arvensis lies in its volatile oil (VO) primarily concentrated in the leaves and extracted through a distillation process (Johnson, M.E. et al., 2012 and Behera, M.S. et al., 2015.
+The primary impetus behind the cultivation of M. arvensis lies in its volatile oil (VO) primarily concentrated in the leaves and extracted through a distillation process (Johnson et al., 2012 and Behera et al., 2015).
 Fresh Mentha arvensis L. herbs typically contain 0.5% to 0.8% of oil, serving as a natural source of menthol, which constitutes 70 to 85% of the oil content (Taneja and Chandra, 2012; Croteau et al., 2005; Upadhyay et al., 2014).
 This oil is of paramount importance as an intermediate raw material for menthol crystallization (Berger, 2007; Kamatou et al., 2013; Skalicka-Wozniak and Walasek, 2014).
-Additionally, M. arvensis yields other valuable compounds such as mint terpenes, menthone, isomenthone, menthyl acetate, which find extensive applications in the pharmaceutical, cosmetic, food, and flavor industries.
+Additionally, M. arvensis yields other valuable compounds such as mint terpenes, menthone, isomenthone and menthyl acetate, which find extensive applications in the pharmaceutical, cosmetic, food and flavor industries.

 At present, India leads the world in both the production and export of mint oil and its associated products, boasting a production capacity of approximately 40,000 tons.
 India's contribution to global mint production currently stands at an impressive 80-85% (CSIR-CIMAP).

 Successful crop production hinges on maintaining healthy and fertile soil, balanced nutrients to the plant.
-Yet, for achieving sustainable crop production and to meet the market demand, conservation agriculture (CA) (Kassam et al., 2009; Lal, 2015a) can be promoted as a solution.
-Conservation agriculture is a resource conserving technology, that integrates minimum or no tillage (NT), permanent soil cover (that leaves at least 30 % of the soil covered between harvest and planting) and diversified crop species that include legumes (FAO, 2019).
-And mint is a nutrient- demanding crop, uptakes substantial quantities of N, P and K (Yadav et al., 1983, Patra et al., 2002).
+Yet, for achieving sustainable crop production and to meet the market demand, conservation agriculture (CA) (Kassam and Friedrich , 2009; Lal, 2015) can be promoted as a solution.
+Conservation agriculture is a resource conserving technology, that integrates minimum or no tillage, permanent soil cover (that leaves at least 30 % of the soil covered between harvest and planting) and diversified crop species that include legumes (FAO, 2019).
+Mint is a nutrient- demanding crop, uptakes substantial quantities of N, P and K (Yadav et al., 1983, Patra et al., 2002).
 These nutrients plays a vital role in the growth, yield and overall crop quality.
 Adequate amounts of nitrogen increased the essential oil (Omidbeygi, 2011).
 So, this work has been focused on optimizing the fertilizer levels for enhancing the herb and oil yield under conservation agriculture strategy.

 MATERIAL AND METHODS